anildwarepo/aml-cli-v2-r/README.md

 ### With AML CLI V2

 This section shows how we can use R script to read/write files from ADLS Gen2.
+Currently there is limited support for R script to integrate with ADLS Gen2 storage using MSI.
+This is the interim approach till MSI support is natively added to AML Compute Instance and Read/Write support for ADLS Gen2 in AML CLI 2.0.

 #### Prerequisites